Scrum Overview

 These values may sound obvious, but in practice they can sometimes get lost in challenging project situations.
 Therefore, they have been deliberately included in the Scrum framework to emphasize their importance repeatedly.
 These values are not only relevant for Scrum teams but should also be guiding principles in other projects.

-The Scrum process in a nutshell
+The Scrum cycle in a nutshell

 The Scrum framework consists of various elements such as Scrum teams with their roles, events, artifacts and rules.
 We will cover each of those in detail as we go ahead.

-A Scrum project usually follows this flow:
+A Scrum cycle usually follows this flow:

-1. The product owner creates the product backlog, a prioritized list of tasks and features that describe the finished product.
+1. The Product Owner creates the Product Backlog, a prioritized list of tasks and features that describe the finished product.

-2. During sprint planning, the development team transfers the highest-priority tasks to the sprint backlog for the next sprint and plans how they will be implemented.
+2. During Sprint Planning, the Development Team transfers the highest-priority tasks to the Sprint Backlog for the next sprint and plans how they will be implemented.

 3. The sprint has a fixed duration of usually 2-4 weeks (two weeks being the most common setup).
 During this time, the team works through the tasks in the Sprint Backlog and regularly meets for the Daily Scrum to discuss progress and obstacles.